Waivers and Payments by a Third Party (External Agency)

 Grandparenting Provision: All students in mid-program, up to and including those enrolled in summer 2009, will be grandparented until the completion of the degree in which they are currently enrolled, as long as they have maintained continuous registration.

-If your tuition fees are being paid directly to the University by a third party (e.g. First Nations government, embassy etc.), you must submit your sponsorship letter to Student Financial Services at the time of your enrolment.
-You must pay the registration deposit to maintain your enrolment status; we will bill the third party for the balance of your fees.
+If your tuition fees are being paid directly to the University by an external sponsor (e.g. First Nations government, embassy etc.), you must pay the registration deposit to maintain your enrolment status.
 If you do not submit your registration deposit by the payment deadline, you will be de-enrolled from your courses; spaces in these courses will then be made available to other students.
+Submit your student account transaction listing directly to sponsor for payment.

-Please note that regardless of any commitment made by a third party to pay your fees, you are still responsible for all charges to your account, and late charges or other sanctions will apply if the account is not settled promptly.
+Please note that regardless of any commitment made by a sponsor or employer to pay your fees, you are still responsible for all charges to your student account.
+Interest fees or other sanctions will apply if the account is not settled promptly.